Golden Child vs. Scapegoat: The Family’s Assigned Roles

 Annie Wright, LMFT

 Annie Wright is a licensed psychotherapist (LMFT #95719) and trauma-informed executive coach with over 15,000 clinical hours.
-She works with driven, ambitious women—including Silicon Valley leaders, physicians, and entrepreneurs—in repairing the psychological foundations beneath their impressive lives.
+She works with driven women, including Silicon Valley leaders, physicians, and entrepreneurs, in repairing the psychological foundations beneath their impressive lives.
 Annie is the founder and former CEO of Evergreen Counseling, a multimillion-dollar trauma-informed therapy center she built, scaled, and successfully exited.
-A regular contributor to Psychology Today, her expert commentary has appeared in Forbes, Business Insider, Inc., NBC, and The Information.
-She is currently writing her first book with W.W.
+A regular contributor to Psychology Today, her expert commentary has appeared in USA Today, Forbes, Business Insider, NBC News, and The Information.
+She’s currently writing her first book with W.W.
 Norton.